leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 {{< figure src="/images/holidayhack-20/terminal_the_elf_code_ribb_bonbowford.png" title="the elf c0de terminal in the dining room" >}}

-For this challenge, you are presented with a 2D game where you need to control your character using a small JavaScript program.
+Here you are presented with a 2D game where you need to control your character using a small JavaScript program.
 Each level is different and presents you with a gradually more difficult problem to solve.

 {{< figure src="/images/holidayhack-20/terminal_the_elf_code_level1.png" title="the elf c0de terminal in the dining room" >}}